OtagoPolytechnic/Duck/README.md

-<h1 align="center"> Duck </h1>
+<h1 align="center"> Duck-struction </h1>
 <!-- ![Title_Background]() -->
 <!-- TODO: Header image -->

-Duck (Working title) is a roguelike top-down wave shooter where you, as a determined duck, must defend your nest from relentless hunters.
+Duck-struction is a roguelike top-down wave shooter where you, as a determined duck, must defend your nest from relentless hunters.
 Arm yourself with powerful weapons, unlock upgrades, and prepare to face the final boss!

 <!-- ## Features